Pulmonary Hypertension

 Causes of Pulmonary Hypertension

-Pulmonary hypertension can result from a variety of underlying conditions, ranging from heart and lung diseases to genetic factors.
-Some common causes include:
+Pulmonary hypertension can result from a variety of underlying conditions, including:

 • Left Heart Diseases: Conditions affecting the left side of the heart, such as left ventricular failure or mitral valve disease, can lead to increased pressure in the pulmonary veins and arteries.

-• Chronic Lung Diseases: Chronic obstructive pulmonary disease (COPD), interstitial lung disease, and sleep apnea can contribute to PH by reducing oxygen levels in the lungs.
+• Chronic Lung Diseases: Chronic obstructive pulmonary disease (COPD), interstitial lung disease, and sleep apnea can contribute to PH by reducing oxygen levels in the lungs, requiring appropriate pulmonary hypertension treatment.

 • Pulmonary Embolism: Blood clots in the lungs can obstruct pulmonary arteries, increasing blood pressure within these vessels.